SakifMohaimen/Data-Visualization/README.md

 Finally a geopandas plot have been made to the damages that the accident have brought with them to the provinces in Canada for the past 25 years.

-For the project, I have used Pandas, Matplotlib, Seaborn, Geopandas as well as interactibe flicker and button.
+For the project, I have used Pandas, Matplotlib, Seaborn, Geopandas as well as interactive flicker and button.